After Putin call, Trump says Russia, Ukraine will start ceasefire talks

 “So, to address the so-called root causes of the conflict, it was important to speak directly with Donald Trump and with the US.”

 Trump briefed Ukrainian President Volodymyr Zelenskyy and European leaders on the call.
-Zelenskyy has insisted if Putin doesn’t commit to a ceasefire stronger sanctions on Russia should be imposed.
+Zelenskyy has insisted that if Putin doesn’t commit to a ceasefire, stronger sanctions on Russia should be imposed.

+The Ukrainian president said his country is ready to hold negotiations with Russia in Turkiye, Switzerland or the Vatican, renewing Kyiv’s call for a “full and unconditional ceasefire”.

+“It is not necessary to convince Ukraine, and our representatives are prepared to make real decisions in negotiations,” Zelenskyy said in a statement.
+“What’s needed is a mirrored readiness from Russia to engage in meaningful talks.”

+“In this regard, the Holy Father’s willingness to host the talks at the Vatican was considered positive.
+Italy is ready to do its part to facilitate contacts and work for peace,” the statement added.

+Finnish President Alexander Stubb stressed the importance of US-Europe “coordination”, saying the call between Trump and European leaders lasted for one hour and was “productive”.

-Trump, who has promised to bring a swift end to Europe’s deadliest war since World War Two, has repeatedly called for a ceasefire after years in which Washington joined other Western countries in arming Ukraine.
+Trump, who has promised to bring a swift end to Europe’s deadliest war since World War II, has repeatedly called for a ceasefire after years in which Washington joined other Western countries in arming Ukraine.

-Putin recently rejected an offer by Zelenskyy to meet in-person in Turkiye, for talks between the two nations the Russian leader suggested himself, as an alternative to a 30-day ceasefire urged by Ukraine and its Western allies, including Washington.
+Putin recently rejected an offer by Zelenskyy to meet in person in Turkiye, for talks between the two nations that the Russian leader suggested himself, as an alternative to a 30-day ceasefire urged by Ukraine and its Western allies, including Washington.

-Those inconclusive direct talks, the first in three years, between delegations from Ukraine and Russia in Turkiye’s Istanbul on Friday were brief and only yielded an agreement to swap 1,000 prisoners of war, according to the heads of both delegations, in what would be their biggest such exchange since the war began.
+Those inconclusive direct talks – the first in three years, between delegations from Ukraine and Russia in Istanbul on Friday – were brief and only yielded an agreement to swap 1,000 prisoners of war, according to the heads of both delegations, in what would be their biggest such exchange since the war began.

-A senior Ukrainian official familiar with the talks said Russian negotiators demanded Kyiv pull its troops out of all its regions claimed by Moscow before they would agree to a ceasefire.
+A senior Ukrainian official familiar with the talks said Russian negotiators demanded that Kyiv pull its troops out of all its regions claimed by Moscow before they would agree to a ceasefire.
 That is a red line for Ukraine, and as it stands, Russia does not have full control in those regions.

-Ukraine’s intelligence chief, Kyrylo Budanov, told Ukrainian television Saturday that the exchanges could happen as early as this week.
+Ukraine’s intelligence chief, Kyrylo Budanov, told Ukrainian television on Saturday that the exchanges could happen as early as this week.

-While wrapping up his four-day trip to the Middle East, Trump said Friday that Putin had not gone to Istanbul because Trump himself wasn’t there.
+While wrapping up his four-day trip to the Middle East, Trump said on Friday that Putin had not gone to Istanbul because Trump himself wasn’t there.

 “He and I will meet, and I think we’ll solve it or maybe not,” Trump told reporters after boarding Air Force One.
 “At least we’ll know.
 And if we don’t solve it, it’ll be very interesting.”

-European leaders have said they want the United States to join them in imposing tough new sanctions on Russia for refusing a ceasefire.
+European leaders have said they want the US to join them in imposing tough new sanctions on Russia if it continues to refuse a ceasefire.
 The leaders of Britain, France, Germany and Italy spoke to Trump on Sunday ahead of his call with Putin.

-Al Jazeera’s John Hendren, reporting from Kyiv, said there has been no reaction in Ukraine so far.
+Al Jazeera’s John Hendren, reporting from Kyiv, said there has been muted reaction in Ukraine so far.

 “There’s probably not going to be a lot of celebrations unless the details are much more revealing than what we’ve seen so far,” Hendren said.